Biography of Francis Crick

 As he started finding scientific answers to his questions as a child, he moved away from religion.
-When he was 12 years old, started refusing to go to church.
+And, hhen he was 12 years old, he refused to go to church.

 Crick accepted an honorary fellowship at Churchill College in 1960.
-But when the College Council decided to establish a chapel at the college, Crick resigned as a result of this decision.
+But when the College Council decided to establish a chapel at the college, Crick resigned as a result.

-In an article for 100th year birthday of Nature journal, he briefly touched on the possibility for research on what he termed as "biochemical theology".
+In an article for centenary of the journal Nature, Crick briefly touched on the possibility for research on what he termed as "biochemical theology".
 In this article he speculated about doing research on chemical changes in the brain during prayer.